 How to Create Vision Boards for Writing

 If staring at a blank piece of paper is daunting for you, then writing that first sentence can be a big hurdle for children just learning to write.
-Vision boards provide a fun, interactive springboard into any writing project that turn writing into more of an art project than a challenge.
+Vision boards provide a fun, interactive springboard into any writing project that turns writing into more of an art project than a challenge.
 Images engage us and attract our attention much quicker than words often can.
-After all, many of us would rather watch a movie than read a book or scroll through images than read text announcements.
+After all, many of us would rather watch a movie than read a book or scroll through images than reading text announcements.

 What You’ll Need to Get Started

 Luckily, vision boards don’t require many materials outside of what’s already lying around your home or classroom.
 A few common tools to use include:

 - Magazines—stacks and stacks of them!

 - Posterboard, cardboard, construction paper, or any sturdy surface to use as the board